jjamescode/jjamescode.github.io/_posts/2022-03-29-aws-service-definitions.md

 - **AWS Certificate Manager:**
 Used to manage and create certificates for secure https access.

-I'll document process as I go.
+I'll document process as I explore each of them.